 - Spinal cord injury.
 Damage or a cut to the spinal cord, resulting in temporary or permanent paralysis.

-We also work with people who have rare neurological disorders not mentioned above.
-Contact us at 573-884-2642 if you don’t see your condition listed.
+We also work with people who have rare neurological disorders.
+Contact our experts at 573-884-2642.

 Specialized neuro rehabilitation treatments we offer